Wednesday, October 8, 2014

 Emails: First request, Canterbury University, geography researcher: irritating, declined.
 Second request, Austrian archeology researcher, I gave permission.
 Third example, USA engineer, permitted.

-Punctuation, grammar, spelling errors left as is, used only initials for privacy.
+Punctuation, grammar, spelling errors left as-is, used only initials for privacy.

 PERMISSION REQUEST 1.
 Thurs, 18 Sept 2014 email, student GA, University of Canterbury:

-Hey there Mark my name is GA, I am a 3rd year student at University of Canterbury, and I am currently participating in the 300 level Geography 309 Research methods in Geography Our research group consisting of myself, JD, NF & WAH, has been assigned to working with the Peterborough village community [Peterborough St, Christchurch's quake trashed CBD] with DL as our community representative [a landscape architect] to develop an interactive mapping tool to archive past, present and future images and memories under the supervision of Professor EP.
+Hey there Mark my name is GA, I am a 3rd year student at University of Canterbury, and I am currently participating in the 300 level Geography 309 Research methods in Geography Our research group consisting of myself, JD, NF & WAH, has been assigned to working with the Peterborough village community [Peterborough St, Christchurch's trashed CBD] with DL as our community representative [landscape architect] to develop an interactive mapping tool to archive past, present and future images and memories under the supervision of Professor EP.

 We are hoping to have permission to utilize images from your website http://wozawanderer.blogspot.co.nz/2011/08/snowjob-christchurch-cbd-post-june-13-html and the possibilities of linking your website to the mapping site software.
 [GA conflated website & blog post].